 The customizations in this section are applicable only to EKS clusters.
 They will only be applied to clusters that

-infrastructure provider, i.e. a CAPI Cluster
+use the EKS infrastructure provider, i.e. a CAPI Cluster that references an AWSManagedControlPlane.

 This is the multi-page printable view of this section.
 Click here to print.